PSA Kinetics and the Natural History of Prostate Cancer

 PSA kinetics transforms PSA from a level into a trajectory, from a diagnosis into a biological narrative.
 A rising PSA tells you something is happening; its rate of rise tells you how much biological urgency that something carries.

 For the Quiet Biology monitoring framework, PSA kinetics is the central surveillance tool.
 It replaces the blunt question, 'Is the PSA high?', with a more precise one: 'Is the PSA accelerating, and if so, at what rate?'
-A PSA that rises slowly and linearly, over years, with a doubling time measured in decades, describes an ecologically contained tumor operating well within its biological constraints.
-A PSA that shows accelerating velocity or shortening doubling time describes a tumor whose ecological containment may be weakening.
+A PSA that rises slowly and linearly, over years, with a doubling time measured in decades, describes an ecologically contained tumour operating well within its biological constraints.
+A PSA that shows accelerating velocity or shortening doubling time describes a tumour whose ecological containment may be weakening.
 These are different clinical situations, and they warrant different responses.

 07What the Evidence Collectively Establishes

 The four bodies of clinical evidence reviewed in this paper, Johansson, Albertsen, PIVOT, and ProtecT, were conducted in different countries, across different eras, using different methodologies.
-Their consistency on the central question is therefore notable: for most men with localized, low-to-intermediate grade prostate cancer, the natural biological tempo of disease is slow, the window of safe observation is measured in years to decades, and the survival benefit of immediate aggressive treatment over careful monitoring is narrower than clinical intuition has typically assumed.
+Their consistency on the central question is therefore notable: for most men with localised, low-to-intermediate grade prostate cancer, the natural biological tempo of disease is slow, the window of safe observation is measured in years to decades, and the survival benefit of immediate aggressive treatment over careful monitoring is narrower than clinical intuition has typically assumed.

-This is not a finding that minimizes prostate cancer.
+This is not a finding that minimises prostate cancer.
 High-grade disease, Gleason 8 and above, or disease with rapidly accelerating PSA kinetics, carries real and significant mortality risk, and the clinical evidence supports active treatment in those contexts.
-What the evidence challenges is the reflexive extension of that urgency to the majority of men diagnosed with localized, low-grade disease, for whom the biological situation is fundamentally different.
+What the evidence challenges is the reflexive extension of that urgency to the majority of men diagnosed with localised, low-grade disease, for whom the biological situation is fundamentally different.

 The PSA kinetics literature adds a layer of precision that the observational and trial data cannot provide at the individual level.
-Population-level natural history data describes what happens on average; PSA velocity and doubling time provide a real-time window into what is happening in a specific individual's tumor biology.
+Population-level natural history data describes what happens on average; PSA velocity and doubling time provide a real-time window into what is happening in a specific individual's tumour biology.
 Together, they make possible a monitoring approach that is neither passive nor reckless, one that observes with biological intelligence, responds to trajectory rather than threshold, and intervenes when the evidence of genuine biological momentum warrants it.

 Three principles emerge from this integrated evidence base: